TV News 'Hack' Sees Bitcoins Swiped - Slashdot

 Re: (Score:2)

+You guys will feel like fools when BTC falls below $1 while Dogecoin takes its place and trades at over $8K.
+You have 19 months to react.

 What do you mean swiped?
-(Score:3)
+(Score:5, Insightful)

 The TV channel made it a bit more difficult than usual.